Arabica Coffee Falls on Continued Long Liquidation Pressure

-Arabica coffee prices Tuesday extended last Friday's sharp -4.36% sell-off on continued long liquidation pressure from last Thursday's all-time nearest-futures high.
-Forecaster Maxar Technologies recently said this year's seasonal Harmattan winds are the driest in six years, worsening crop conditions.
+Arabica coffee prices today extended last Friday's sharp -4.36% sell-off on continued long liquidation pressure from last Thursday's all-time nearest-futures high.

 In a bullish factor, an increased percentage of Brazil's coffee harvest has already been sold compared with previous years, meaning there is less supply still available to sell.
 Safras & Mercado reported Monday that producers sold 88% of Brazil's 2024/25 coffee harvest as of February 11, faster than last year's comparable year-earlier figure of 79% and the 5-year average of 82%.
 However, sales of the 2025/26 crop have been slow at 13% of the crop, well behind the 4-year average of 22%.